 We use a substantial portion of our revenues to pay the costs of health care services delivered to our members.
 These costs include claims payments, capitation payments to providers (predetermined amounts paid to cover services), and various other costs incurred to provide health insurance coverage to our members.
 These costs also include estimates of future payments to hospitals and others for medical care provided to our members.
 Generally, premiums in the health care business are fixed for one-year periods.
 Accordingly, costs we incur in excess of our benefit cost projections generally are not recovered in the contract year through higher premiums.
 We estimate the costs of our future benefit claims and other expenses using actuarial methods and assumptions based upon claim payment patterns, medical inflation, historical developments, including claim inventory levels and claim receipt patterns, and other relevant factors.
 We also record benefits payable for future payments.
-We extensive judgment, and have considerable inherent variability that is sensitive to payment patterns and medical cost trends.
+We continually review estimates of future payments relating to benefit claims costs for services incurred in the current and prior periods and make necessary adjustments to our reserves.
+However, these estimates involve extensive judgment, and have considerable inherent variability that is sensitive to payment patterns and medical cost trends.
 Many factors may and often do cause actual health care costs to exceed what was estimated and used to set our premiums.
 These factors may include:

-- increased use of medical facilities and services, including prescription drugs; - increased cost of such services; - our membership mix; - variances in actual versus estimated levels of cost associated with new products, benefits or lines of business, product changes or benefit level changes; - changes in the demographic characteristics of an account or market; - changes or reductions of our utilization management functions such as preauthorization of services, concurrent review or requirements for physician referrals; - changes in our pharmacy volume rebates received from drug manufacturers; - catastrophes, including acts of terrorism, public health epidemics, or severe weather (e.g. hurricanes and earthquakes); - the introduction of new or costly treatments, including new technologies; - medical cost inflation; and - government mandated benefits or other regulatory changes, including any that result from CMS Medicare Advantage and Medicare Part D risk adjustment regulatory changes or Health Insurance Reform Legislation.
+- increased use of medical facilities and services, including prescription drugs; - increased cost of such services; - our membership mix; - variances in actual versus estimated levels of cost associated with new products, benefits or lines of business, product changes or benefit level changes; - · changes in the demographic characteristics of an account or market; - changes or reductions of our utilization management functions such as preauthorization of services, concurrent review or requirements for physician referrals; - changes in our pharmacy volume rebates received from drug manufacturers; - catastrophes, including acts of terrorism, public health epidemics, or severe weather (e.g. hurricanes and earthquakes); - the introduction of new or costly treatments, including new technologies; - medical cost inflation; and - government mandated benefits or other regulatory changes, including any that result from CMS Medicare Advantage and Medicare Part D risk adjustment regulatory changes or Health Insurance Reform Legislation.